Cozify your home and GET 10% OFF any install with insulation using code WINTER10. Get a Quote.

 How much does loft boarding cost?

-If you’re going to buy boarding to do it yourself, 18mm chipboard costs from as little as £10 for a sheet of 2400m x 600mm.
+If you’re going to buy boarding to do it yourself, 18mm chipboard costs as little as £10 for a sheet of 2400m x 600mm.
 Insulation boards tend to average around £20 per sheet (and then you need the chipboard as well).

 After the successful completion of thousands of loft jobs, we’ve established that 15-20m2 of floor space tends to prove sufficient for normal loft storage requirements.
 For a better idea of how much this quantity would cost to have installed – along with a ladder – have a look at our typical loft packages.